 Uploading a dataset

-The fastest and most efficient way to populate attribute information is to upload your dataset to DUT.
-Not only will it automatically fill in your attribute information, but in the next step, Application review it will also:
+To populate attribute information upload your dataset to DUT.
+Not only will this automatically fill in your attribute information, but in the next step, Application review it will also:

 - test your dataset for validity, and apply the geometry repair routines,